metacpan/metacpan-cpan-extracted/distros/L/List-SomeUtils/README.md

 ### apply BLOCK LIST

-Applies BLOCK to each item in LIST and returns a list of the values after BLOCK has been applied.
-In scalar context, the last element is returned.
-This function is similar to `map` but will not modify the elements of the input
+Makes a copy of the list and then passes each element _from the copy_ to the BLOCK.
+Any changes or assignments to `$_` in the BLOCK will only affect the elements of the new list.
+However, if `$_` is a reference then changes to the referenced value will be seen in both the original and new list.

-list:
+This function is similar to `map` but will not modify the elements of the input list:

     my @list = (1 ..
 4);
     my @mult = apply { $_ *= 2 } @list;